Intellectual Property Policy

 - Publication.
 Nothing in this Policy shall limit or restrict the right of University faculty and students to publish results of their research, subject to reasonable delays to preserve patent or other intellectual property rights.
 Delays in publication required by the University or third parties in sponsored research agreements, as a general rule, shall not exceed ninety days from initial disclosure of the intellectual property to the Office of Technology Management or the sponsor.

 - Income Sharing.
 The University shall share royalties, equity and other income derived from the licensing of patented inventions and other transfers of technology (including licensing of non-patented technology, material transfer agreements, etc.) with the creator, unless prohibited or restricted by a third party agreement.
-Determination of the University's income sharing formula for the division of all intellectual property income shall be made by the Vice Chancellor for Research after consultation with University administration and a Faculty Committee on Technology Transfer (defined below).
+Determination of the University's income sharing formula for the division of all intellectual property income shall be made by the Provost after consultation with University administration and a Faculty Committee on Technology Transfer (defined below).

 - University Responsibilities Associated with Intellectual Property

 The University recognizes that the research and teaching missions of the University always take precedence.
 At the same time, the University encourages the development by industry of inventions and technology resulting from University research, and seeks to facilitate the transfer of such technology for the use and benefit of the public.
 To these ends, the University shall:

 - Educate faculty regarding intellectual property and tangible research property, provide support as it deems necessary or desirable to obtain legal protection of University intellectual property, facilitate the transfer of intellectual property to public use, and develop mechanisms within the Office of Technology Management for the licensing and management of technology;